 You may not fancy a roasted onion on your Christmas plate, but they are the main ingredient in the stuffing, the flavouring in gravy and vital in the Boxing day curry.
 Onions are the unsung vegetable hero which we take for granted.
 You would miss onions if they went.

-That is why, Dr John Clarkson, a Reader at the Crop Centre, is working on a hugely damaging fungal pathogen – Fusarium oxysporum.
+That is why, Professor John Clarkson, from Warwick Crop Centre, is working on a hugely damaging fungal pathogen – Fusarium oxysporum.